-Before the pandemic, we had observed a slowdown trend in consumer spending, but the pandemic led to a rapid acceleration globally, including those countries that had a slower growth rate.
-Latin America showed the highest growth of e-commerce market penetration, at about 37% versus 2019.
+Before the pandemic, we had observed a slowdown trend in consumer spending, but the pandemic fuelled rapid acceleration globally, including those countries that had a slower growth rate.
+Latin America showed the highest growth of e-commerce market penetration, at about 37%.
 In comparison, the Middle East and Africa regions grew by 20%.
 Overall, we have observed an average of 25% growth across all regions worldwide.